Kong Operator reconciles Gateway

 ingress service will be configured so that only port 80 will be exposed.
 If you add a Gateway

-HTTPS listener on port 443, this change will be taken by Kong Gateway Operator and applied to the DataPlane
+HTTPS listener on port 443, this change will be taken by Kong Operator and applied to the DataPlane

 .
 The final result will be an ingress service exposing ports 80 for HTTP traffic and 443 for HTTPS traffic.